mclaybaugh/multiplication-circle/README.md

 indexes of the two separate arrays.

-I changed this to calculate the destination points directly, which is much simpler and cleaner, but it does remove the intereseting for-loops.
+I changed this to calculate the destination points directly, which is much simpler and cleaner, but it does remove the interesting for-loops.
 My first method was both more naive and more complex.